Group4Synoptic/mainProject/README.md

 ## Database Functionality Added (For the login system - will integrate the water demand later)

-* To set up the database use the [schema.sql](schema.sql) file inside of your pgadmin (should be able to drag it in but you may have to open query tool then paste it in)
+* To set up the database use the [schema.sql](schema.sql) file inside of your pgadmin **you may need to enable VPN if off campus** (should be able to drag it in but you may have to open query tool then paste it in)

 * The required packages *should* install when you run the program but to be sure run ```npm install express pg express-session dotenv``` in your terminal in vscode (cmd/ctrl + shift + p type: "create new terminal")to install the new required packages